emersonrp/bindcontrol/README.md

             + Pets can give feedback on each order;  chattiness can be toggled via keybind
             + "Bodyguard mode" shortcut -- you can define which pets should be treated as bodyguards, and turn Bodyguard Mode on for them with a single keypress - <i>requires uniquely-named pets</i>
         + [qwy's Numpad Controls](https://forums.homecomingservers.com/topic/20650-i26-expanded-mastermind-numpad-controls/):
-            + Simple but comprehensive scheme using the number pad and modifier keys to select, control, heal, and buff pets.
+            + Simple but comprehensive scheme using the number pad and modifier keys to select, control, heal, and buff pets
             + Mod keys select Defensive, Aggressive, Passive versions of the same commands
             + Select individual pets or by power level
             + Follow, Go To, Attack, Stay commands